Best Practices for

 Find out more about common REST API testing challenges.

 Security testing is a particularly important part of REST API testing, as the implications of an exploited security vulnerability are usually not limited to the functionality and usability of a program.
-Due to the complexity and connectivity of REST APIs, conducting effective security tests that detect endpoints and cover all relevant parameter combinations is a tough nut.
+Due to the complexity and connectivity of REST APIs, conducting effective security tests that can detect API endpoints and cover all relevant parameter combinations is a tough nut.
 Manual testing is often too time-consuming and tends to neglect edge cases and vulnerabilities that stem from the communication between services.

 To test your APIs with all their dependencies, it is considered a best practice to automate your testing efforts as much as possible.
 The main reasons why test automation is so beneficial for REST APIs are: